ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 This specification defines a profile of the ACE framework that allows constrained servers to delegate client authentication and authorization.
-The protocol relies on DTLS for communication security between entities in a constrained network using either raw public keys or pre-shared keys.
+The protocol relies on DTLS version 1.2 for communication security between entities in a constrained network using either raw public keys or pre-shared keys.
 A resource-constrained server can use this protocol to delegate management of authorization information to a trusted host with less